Welcome to the Conflict Research Programme Blog!

-Our research is based on three logics of political economy, which will provide thematic areas for our blogs:
+Our research is based on three logics of public authority, which will provide thematic areas and starting points for our blogs:

 Through this blog platform we aim to share our research ideas in a new, accessible and digestible way.
 We seek to unpack these three logics and explore what they could mean across our different research sites.

 All of our blogs are authored by the CRP research teams, our partners, as well as affiliated researchers.

 Our Iraq and MENA sites are led by our neighbours at the LSE Middle East Centre.
 You can view their CRP blogs here.